 The answer is yes.
 First of all because you can’t benefit from the 3M system if you’re not a permanent resident.
 Second, because benefiting from one of the best health systems in the world has a price.
-This is why it is more than advisable to take out private health insurance at the 1st euro or complementary CFE insurance if you have registered with the CFE, the most advantageous options for expatriates.
+We deepen our knowledge of foreign health systems every day, Singapore is one of them.
+And this for the sole purpose of offering you the most appropriate insurance contracts for your situation.

 What health insurance for Singapore?